Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Related Work

 \subsection{Privacy Risks with Audio LLMs}

-Privacy research on audio LLMs has largely focused on protecting the primary speaker, without distinguishing intended users from bystanders.
-Early work reveals that both end-to-end ASR and self-supervised speech encoders can leak training membership information through black-box queries, demonstrating that speech representations themselves carry identifiable traces of speakers~\citep{tseng2021membership}.
+Privacy research on audio LLMs has largely focused on the primary speaker, with limited attention to bystanders, although prior work has highlighted bystander risks in multimodal LLM settings, including audio~\cite{zhan2024beyond}.
+Early work reveals that both end-to-end ASR and self-supervised speech encoders can leak training set information through black-box queries, demonstrating that speech representations themselves carry identifiable traces of speakers~\citep{tseng2021membership}.
 Related studies further show that audio models can infer sensitive personal attributes, known as audio private attribute profiling~\cite{wang2025man}, and exposes interactive vulnerabilities such as audio-based jailbreaks and training-time backdoor triggers ~\citep{yang2025can,audiojailblogs}.
 To mitigate these risks, prior approaches include representation-level anonymisation ~\citep{tran2023privacy}, machine unlearning ~\citep{koudounas2025alexa,cheng2025speech}, and front-end adversarial defences ~\citep{alexos2025defending}.
-However, to the best of our knowledge, no prior work has tackled the problem of bystander privacy in audio LLMs.
+However, to the best of our knowledge, no prior work has systematically benchmarked or mitigated bystander privacy in audio LLMs.